Minute to Win It (Philippine game show): Original format

 This format has been used in Teen Challenge, Ateneo vs La Salle, and other special episodes.

 Timeslot change

-On February 13, 2017, the show has moved into a new timeslot as part of the Kapamilya Gold's afternoon block and moved to 5:00 PM (timeslot may vary in other areas) which has temporarily occupied by Pinoy Big Brother Lucky Season 7: Mga Kwentong Dream Team ni Kuya to give away from Wildflower into an earlier primetime timeslot.
+On February 13, 2017, the show has moved into a new timeslot as part of the Kapamilya Gold's afternoon block and moved to 5:00 PM which has temporarily occupied by Pinoy Big Brother Lucky Season 7: Mga Kwentong Dream Team ni Kuya to give away from Wildflower into an earlier primetime timeslot.

 Junior format

 The format for the Junior episodes, which is a first for the Minute to Win It franchise, follows different mechanics: two teams of two members complete five levels together within the 60-second time limit to earn points.
 Aside from the point system, the team who finishes first wins a special prize.
 At the end of the game, the team with the most points wins ₱75,000 as well as a chance to play in the ultimate challenge with the top prize of ₱500,000.